lucasgmelo/100daysofcode/README.md

 <h3 id="day29">day 29: router</h3>
 <p>React Router was the subject of the day.
 I'm using in Cooking's project and I researched the fundamentals of it. good to learn!</p>

+<h3 id="day30">day 30-37: rupaul's quiz</h3>
+<p>This was such a good week.
+I've been part of 2ª Imersão React Alura and learned a lot of things.
+It was the first time I used Next js.
+Improved my abilities of styled components, eslint and deploy.
+Check it <a href="https://github.com/lucasgmelo/rupauls-quiz">here.</a> </p>